 However, there is more to RSS than just subscription functionality.
 RSS can be seen from at least three distinct angles: As a reader convenience, as a mode of content transport or as a monitoring mechanism.

 The reader convenience aspect of RSS is perhaps the easiest to explain.
 Let’s say you want to read the headlines from your daily newspaper, but you don’t want to go to the newspaper’s website.
-All you need is RSS reader software (Google Reader is the most popular and is free) and you can subscribe to those headlines.
+All you need is RSS reader software and you can subscribe to those headlines.
 You might ask what’s the big deal?
 Getting the headlines in your software seems about the same as getting them on the website, right?

 True, but it really starts to get efficient if you read multiple publications per week.
 Instead of visiting multiple sites, you go to your reader and get all your subscriptions in one spot.